okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/ios/configlocations.md

 ### SDK

-Before initializing the SDK with the `start` method, create `IDXClient` `Configuration` and pass in the configuration values.
+The SDK is initialized with the configuration settings by creating `IDXClient` `Configuration` and passing in the configuration values.

 Example